vanikanoria/portfolio/README.md

 * Building Churn Prediction Model for  Sisense's Customers Using 4 Data Sources

 In this internship project, I built two machine learning models to predict churn using features I developed from support and engineering tickets, customer call transcripts, product usage data and onboarding data.
-I achieved 98% test accuracy on both models.
+I achieved 94% test accuracy overall by combining the models.

 * Adapting Explainability Methods to Image Generation Models